 During the 90-day period, the audited certification remains active on a provisional basis.
 Certificants who fail to submit proper documentation voluntarily surrender their certifications and must re-apply.

 When it is time to recertify ACAC sends each certificant an email invoice with a link to our online payment gateway.
 Certificants simply enter payment information and attest to their professional development activities by checking a few boxes.
 No scanning, printing or mailing is necessary.
 The application and payment process takes no more than five minutes.

 What if I am late in recertifying?

-Late re-certification is subject to removal of the designation and requires the retaking of the examination and re-submittal of the application to the appropriate certification board.
+Late re-certification is subject to removal of the designation and requires submitting a new application to the appropriate certification board.
 Appropriate fees will apply.